Deepana06/Street-Fairy-Chatbot/README.md

 **Data Processing:**
 DBT models are created on the Snowflake DWH - Business Model, Attribute Model, Categories model which would be base for the Business Embeddings Table
-Embeddings are created on the Business Embeddings table to capture their features.
+Embeddings are created on the Business Embeddings table (MiniML Model) to capture their features.
 User preferences are analyzed based on their reviews and interactions.
-Recommendation Engine: An LLM (Large Language Model) processes embeddings to generate personalized recommendations.

 Front-End: A Streamlit app provides an interface for users to receive and interact with recommendations.
 ![image](https://github.com/user-attachments/assets/76c3cdf5-9d40-424e-9499-a31ddd8860fa)